TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 A. Organization:

 (1) The board shall annually elect a chair, vice-chair, and secretary.
-The term of office begins immediately after the conclusion of the meeting at which the election occurred.
+The term of office begins immediately after the conclusion of the meeting at which the election occurred unless a later date is indicated in the election.

 (2) All members of the board, including public members, are eligible to serve as an officer of the board.